manifoldfrs/doc-classifier/docs/limitations.md

-# HeronAI Document Classifier: Limitations, Future Work & Productionization
+# Document Classifier: Limitations, Future Work & Productionization

-This document outlines the current limitations of the HeronAI document classification service, proposes extensions to address them, and discusses key considerations for deploying this service in a production environment.
+This document outlines the current limitations of the Document Classifier service, proposes extensions to address them, and discusses key considerations for deploying this service in a production environment.
 It serves as both a transparent assessment of the system's constraints and a roadmap for future enhancements and deployment strategies.

 ## Table of Contents